 Marketing a brand or products on social media to gain traffic and engagement through likes, shares, and clicks is known associal media marketing.
 It’s a large type of digital and performance-based marketing that encapsulates campaign creation and its launch, engagement with followers or users that follow a specific topic, trend, or hashtag, and encourages an open line of communication.

 SEMis a paid effort to gain brand awareness through search engines.
 The unpaid version of search marketing is SEO (Search Engine Optimization), where a brand naturally incorporates keywords and phrases often searched by the target audience.

 With SEM, brands use search advertising software to choose target keywords and build ads that appear at the top of search engines above the organic results.
 SEM can be of two types:product listing ads (PLAs)ortext-based ads.

 There are many benefits to running performance marketing campaigns, including:

-Extending advertising reach
+Extended advertising reach

 In addition to better tracking, online performance marketing is a low-risk option, as payment isn’t made until after the sale or conversion.
 Performance marketers are skilled at advertising efforts and can monitor the campaigns every step of the way, tweaking the ad whenever it seems to risk failing.